Factory Reset (album): Recording

 In an interview with Rock Sound, Tilian expressed how the COVID-19 pandemic affected the writing process for his fourth solo studio album and inspired him to begin sessions earlier than intended.
 "I was going to do it later, but I'm just [writing the album] now.
 I have full capabilities here at home just to make an album.
 I'm seeing that you can use text, e-mail, and Zoom, or whatever it may be [...]
 I think I could do a full album without leaving."
 In another interview, Tilian said that songs for the album "started coming together as complete ideas" in July and August while quarantining due to the COVID-19 pandemic.

 The album was produced, mixed, and mastered by longtime collaborator Kris Crummett, who also performed and recorded drums and percussion.
 Pearson performed vocals, guitar, bass, keyboards, and synthesizers on the album, as well as additional programming and production.
 Polyphia guitarist Tim Henson performed guitar parts and served as producer for the album's ninth track "Imagination".

 Promotion

 On December 11, 2020, the lead single, "Dose", was released.
 The second single, "Anthem", was released on February 26, 2021, accompanied with its music video, directed by Dillon Novak.
 "Is Anarchy a Good Hobby?" was released as the third single on March 26, 2021, along with its music video.
 Another song, "Caught in the Carousel", was released to streaming platforms on April 21.

 A remix of the interlude track "Breathe" done by Australian DJ and record producer Mars Monero was released on February 11, 2022.

 Tour

 The Factory Reset Tour was announced on August 24, 2021.
 Originally, the 22-date tour was scheduled to begin on February 25, 2022 and conclude on March 26, 2022 with support from Royal Coda, Tillie, and Moxy.
-On January 28, the tour was postponed to November 2022.
+On January 28, the tour was postponed to November 2022, however never transpired.